beaker.jpg (5613 bytes)ddlheadtoo.jpg (8932 bytes)

 Scroll down to access links: Many of these are PDF files and take some time to load, so please be patient.

-These links are for informational purposes only.
-Drug Detection Laboratories is not responsible for their accuracy.
+These links are for informational purposes only and are subject to change.
+Drug Detection Laboratories is not responsible for their accuracy and does not necessarily agree with any conclusions or opinions stated in these links.

 2. National Highway Traffic Safety Administration "Drugs and Human Performance Fact Sheets"